andrewcooke/cosas/README.md

 * 2025-07-03 - can flash LEDs on the pico
 * 2025-06-30 - can generate waveforms on the laptop and deploy an empty program to the pico

+all development is done inside debian (typically latest testing) with the clion ide.  running install.sh should get you started.

 *made in chile with love*